chiopchiop/coolant-carriage/README.md

 |7 |M3x4.6x5.7 heat insert      |-    |2 |

 <img src='https://github.com/chiopchiop/coolant-carriage/assets/135982821/5b265070-e9e2-403f-9ab4-1dc96963aafe' width='250'>\
 *Figure 3.
 Position of heat inserts on the plate.
-Ignore the workmanship:grin:*
+Ignore the workmanship :grin:*

 <img src='https://github.com/chiopchiop/coolant-carriage/assets/135982821/267ee97f-0ec3-48aa-bd41-bda63bfb1af7' alt= 'Assembly diagram_plate2' width='400'>\
 *Figure 4.
 Assembling the wheels of the plate.
 Wheels on the left side will be fixed, while wheels on the right can be adusted with the eccentric nut*